napari/napari.github.io/fundamentals/viewer.md

 but with empty data.
 Once added in the GUI these layers become accessible in the layers list and at `viewer.layers`.

-Layers can also be deleted by selecting them and the clicking on the trash icon, or by dragging the layers and dropping them into the trash.
+Layers can also be deleted by selecting them and then clicking on the trash icon, or by dragging the layers and dropping them into the trash.

 In the console a layer at index `i` can be removed by